FOSH-following-demand/map_fosh_demand/survey/questions/translation_first_draft.md

 It should take less then 10 minutes to complete this questionnaire.
 By participating in this survey, you can optionally opt-in to a lottery for one of two books related to science and open source hardware.

 Any personal data collected will be kept private and won’t be passed on to third parties.

 We appreciate your contribution to improving access to scientific equipment!

-After data collection is completed, all non-identifiable answers to this survey will be openly available on GitHub.
+After data collection is completed, all answers that do NOT allow personal identification of respondants will be openly available on GitHub.
 We believe sharing this information is the best way to empower others and enable them to develop their tools for the public good.

+As an incentive to complete this survey, we have a book prize!
+You'll have the chance to choose between 2 titles related to Open source hardware.
+The way to participate is to complete the survey and answer the final 2 questions related to the prize itself.

 ### Information: